Service technician comfort

 Being able to duck into a cooled or heated truck cab to get a break from the elements helps keep technicians safe in harsh elements, and it’s a big factor in their comfort and productivity.
 Finding ways to maximize tech comfort on the jobsite can also help technician retention efforts for your organization.
-A temperature-regulated cab is easier on electronics, like laptops and tablets, that are so critical to helping technicians look up information and diagnose issues on the jobsite.
+A temperature-regulated cab is easier on electronics, like laptops and tablets, that are critical to helping techs look up information and diagnose issues on the jobsite.

 “I keep my truck running so that I can hop in the truck and cool down or get warm.
 There are days when it's so cold I can't handle it anymore, and I have to get in the truck to warm up so I can feel my fingers again and go back to work,” says Vernon Patrick, a service technician with Hoopaugh Grading.
 “And then other days it’s so hot and I’m out here sweating over a 400-degree engine, and I start getting dizzy.
 Then I need the air conditioning so I can grab some water and sit in the truck and cool down.”

-The current options available for heating and cooling a service truck cab can drive up your fleet costs and impact a truck’s resale value if they involve cutting or modifying the cab.
-As a result, it can be a struggle to balance issues of technician comfort and safety with your goals of reducing idling and controlling costs.
+The current options available for heating and cooling a service truck cab can drive up fleet costs and impact a truck’s resale value if they involve cutting or modifying the cab.
+As a result, it can be a struggle to balance issues of tech comfort and safety with your goals of reducing idling and controlling costs.